ibm-cloud-docs/billing-usage/service-level-commit.md

 # Service-level commitments
 {: #service-comit}

 With service-level commitments, you commit to spend a certain amount on a specific service or group of services and receive discounts based on your commitment.
-If you expect to generate a large amount of usage for a service, {{site.data.keyword.powerSysFull}} or {{site.data.keyword.IBMz}}, you might want to consider purchasing services this way.
+If you expect to generate a large amount of usage for a service, like {{site.data.keyword.powerSysFull}} or {{site.data.keyword.IBMz}}, you might want to consider purchasing services this way.

 All of your service usage is discounted with a service-level commitment, even if you exceed your commitment amount.
 {: note}

 Commitments include a term, discount rate, total commitment amount, a monthly minimum spend, and yearly minimum spend if applicable.
 For example, you might have a commitment with the following provisions:
 - 1 year term
-- 30% discount on PowerVS
+- 30% discount on {{site.data.keyword.powerSys_notm}}
 - $120,000 total commitment
 - $1,000 minimum usage per month

 ## Before you begin
 {: #before-service-commit}

-- Only in an individual account, such as standalone account or an account within an enterprise, can you have commitments for on-premises usage.
+- Only in an individual account, such as standalone account or an account within an enterprise, can you have commitments for services deployed on-premises.
 - Service-level commitments cannot be shared across multiple accounts.
-- Commitments for on-premises services include a one-time installation charge.
+- Commitments for services deployed on-premises include a one-time installation charge.
 - Commitments start at $1,000 minimum usage per month

 ## Signing up for a commitment